JuliaML/MLDataUtils.jl/docs/introduction/design.rst

 it can be split somewhere or sub-setted somehow.
 This need not be true for all kinds of data we are interested in working with.

-This package differentiates between two kinds of data that we will call **data-iterator**, and **data-container** respectively.
+This package differentiates between two kinds of data source that we will call **iteration-based** (represented as *Data Iterator*), and **index-based** (represented as *Data Container*) respectively.
 None is the superset of the other, but a user type can be both.
 This also implies that none require a type to have some specific super-type.

 Data Iterator
     A data iterator is really just the same as a plain Julia